jbc-cp/csc202-assignments/projects/3/ass3a.md

 a bit pointless.

-However, it turns out that all you need in order to reconstruct the decode tree is the list of character frequencies.
+However, it turns out that all you need in order to reconstruct the decode tree is the sequence of character frequencies.

 If you would like to decode your files, then you should develop a write_char_freqs function that accepts a frequency array and a file path